holepunchto/autobase/README.md

   close: async view => { ... }, // close the view
   valueEncoding, // encoding
   ackInterval: 1000 // enable auto acking with the interval
-  encryptionKey: Promise<buffer>, // Key to encrypt the base
+  encryptionKey: Promise<buffer> | buffer, // Key to encrypt the base
   encrypt: false, // Encrypt the base if unencrypted & no encryptionKey is set
   encrypted: false, // Expect the base to be encrypted, will throw an error otherwise, defaults to true if encryptionKey is set
   fastForward: true, // Enable fast forwarding.
 If passing { key: base.core.key }, they autobase will fastforward to that key first.